Lorenz-Software/PLCSIM.UnitTest/README.md

 ## Project status

-Not tested in production stage but support and feedback is welcome any time
+Alpha: Not tested in production stage but support and feedback is welcome any time.